 Definitions for levels of care

-Priority Health recognizes the following as distinct levels of care.
-Click any title to go to the criteria for that level of care.
+Priority Health recognizes the following distinct levels of care.
+Click any title to go to the criteria for that level.

 Definitions for levels of care: Psychiatric disorders

 - Acute inpatient - The highest intensity of medical and nursing services provided within a structured environment providing 24-hour skilled nursing and medical care.
 Full and immediate access to ancillary medical care must be available for those programs not housed within general medical centers.

 - Crisis residential treatment - A non-medical, supervised, structured living arrangement for patients in a partial hospital program.
 The residential program is used for short-term crisis stabilization and provides supervised overnight care in a non-medical setting.

 - Residential treatment - Care provided at a sub-acute level with skilled nursing care.
 These services can be provided in intermediate care facilities (ICF) or have other licensing designations that may vary by state.

 - Partial hospital - An intensive non-residential level of service where multidisciplinary medical and nursing services are required.
 This care is provided in a structured setting, similar in intensity to inpatient, meeting for more than 4 hours (and, generally, less than 8 hours) daily.